If you've been in a car wreck, or injured by any other type of motor vehicle, our motor vehicle accidents lawyer can help.View Practice Detail

-CONSUMER LITIGATION – Product Liability Lawyer Manufacturers, distributors, and retailers are responsible for product safety for the items that they sell ...View Practice Detail
+Manufacturers, distributors, and retailers are responsible for product safety for the items that they sell to consumers across the country ...View Practice Detail

 Attorneys for Nursing Home Neglect and Nursing Home Abuse Sadly, nursing home abuse and nursing home neglect occur far too ...View Practice Detail

-Los Angeles Lawyers for Victims of Motorcycle Accidents When you are injured in a motorcycle accident, you often have more ...View Practice Detail
+When you are injured in a motorcycle accident, you often have more serious injuries than the occupants of a car ...View Practice Detail

 What To Do After An Accident

-Whether you have been involved in a car crash or other type of accident, the most important thing to do is to seek medical attention.
+Whether you have been involved in a car collision or other type of accident, the most important thing to do is to seek medical attention.
 Your health and well-being are the most important priority after any accident.
-Additionally, if you do not see a doctor, the insurance company will use this fact to argue that you were not hurt.
-That will greatly limit the number of damages you may receive, and could even result in a forfeiture of all potential damages.
+Additionally, if you do not see a doctor, the insurance company can argue that you were not hurt, citing your refusal to seek medical attention.
+Failing to seek medical attention can greatly limit the number of damages you can receive and could even result in a forfeiture of all potential damages.

-After you have seen a doctor, you should then call a Los Angeles personal injury lawyer.
-A lawyer will take over the legal aspects of your case, and walk you through your legal obligations.
+After you have seen a doctor, call a Los Angeles personal injury lawyer.
+A lawyer will take over the legal aspects of your case and walk you through your legal rights and obligations.
 For example, if you were in a car accident, you may be obligated to tell your insurance company, even if someone else was at fault.

-If possible, it is also important to document the accident while still at the scene.
-This is not always practical when you have sustained serious injuries.
+If possible, document the accident while still at the scene.
+This is not always practical, especially when you have sustained serious injuries.
 If you can, however, take pictures and as early as possible, write down what you remember happening and how your injuries are affecting your daily life.

 Proving Liability In A Personal Injury Case

-When filing a personal injury claim, you generally must prove that another person’s negligence or carelessness caused the accident that resulted in your injuries.
+When filing a personal injury claim, you must, generally, prove that another person’s negligence or carelessness caused the accident that resulted in your injuries.
 To do this, you must show the act of negligence that caused the accident, and that you sustained injuries as a result.
-For example, if you were hit by a driver that was texting, that is an act of negligence.
-You would have to show that the driver was texting at the time of the accident, as well as the full damages, or losses, you sustained.
+For example, if you were hit by a driver that was texting, that is an act of negligence, and you would have to show that the driver was texting at the time of the accident, as well as the full damages — or losses — you sustained.

 Unlike criminal cases, you do not have to prove your claim beyond a reasonable doubt.
-Instead, you have to prove your case by preponderance of the evidence.
-This means you must simply prove the defendant, or negligent party, most likely acted carelessly and caused your injuries.
+Instead, you have to prove your case by a preponderance of the evidence.
+This means you must simply prove the defendant, or negligent party most likely acted carelessly and caused your injuries.